 The path to the cloud

 Analyzing the cloud transformation experience of our clients, we have distilled a process with four main stages.
-Three steps are executed in a sequential manner, which are complemented by ongoing measurement and improvement.
+Three steps are executed in a sequential manner, which is complemented by ongoing measurement and improvement.

 Figure 2: “Cloud transformation steps.”